docupainter/cs50x-special-english/README.md

 The materials are tailored to build confidence in **technical, academic, and business English**, using accessible language and CS-related themes.
 Each weekly PDF blends key communication skills with topics aligned with the spirit of CS50x, making it suitable for self-learners, educators, and international students in tech.

+## 📝 Notes on File Naming and Versions

+- **R&V** stands for **Reading and Vocabulary**.
+  Files like `week0 R&V_tech jobs.pdf` are focused on developing reading skills and vocabulary around a CS-related theme.

+- The folder `optional-persian-guides/` contains the same English material, but with an **additional Persian-language study guide** for learners who benefit from bilingual support.
+  > 🗒️ Only the study guide is in Persian — the main lessons and content remain fully in English.

 # 📘 CS50x Special English – Independent Language Series for Learners

 This repository contains a custom English-learning series created for learners interested in both **computer science** and **language development**, especially those engaging with [CS50x](https://cs50.harvard.edu/x/), Harvard's *Introduction to Computer Science*.